Yaaasss Queen BEE!

 Propolis image via The London Bee Company

 Most of us are aware of honey and beeswax being healthful byproducts created by the honeybee, but there is another beneficial product called Propolis.
 It is a resinous mixture that honeybees produce by combining saliva and beeswax with tree buds, sap flowers or other botanical sources.
 It is mainly used as a glue & a sealant for unwanted open spaces in the hive.
-Beeswax and Honey have been used for many years, dating back as far as 1550 BC by the Ancient Egyptians, Persians, Romans and Chinese for use in mummification, creation of papyrus scrolls, painting and art protection and beauty enhancement, known to be used by Cleopatra.
-Propolis is a fairly new substance discovered to have similar antiseptic, anti-fungal and restorative health and beauty properties to honey and beeswax, but new research has even shown that due to it's capabilities of accelerating cell growth it may be used in helping prevent skin cancer!
-Some researchers believe that propolis can limit cancer cells from multiplying, reducing the likelihood that skin skills will become cancerous and even blocking pathways that keep cancers cells from signaling to each other, inhibiting growth of cancerous cells.
-The composition of the propolis varies by the location of the hive and the access to what flowers and trees they have access to, so it does make it difficult for researchers to definitively conclude the the medical benefits.
+Beeswax and Honey have been used for many years, dating back as far as 1550 BC by the Ancient Egyptians, Persians, Romans, and Chinese for use in mummification, the creation of papyrus scrolls, painting, and art protection and beauty enhancement, known to be used by Cleopatra.
+Propolis is a fairly new substance discovered to have similar antiseptic, anti-fungal and restorative health and beauty properties to honey and beeswax, but new research has even shown that due to its capabilities of accelerating cell growth it may be used in helping prevent skin cancer!
+Some researchers believe that propolis can limit cancer cells from multiplying, reducing the likelihood that skin skills will become cancerous and even blocking pathways that keep cancers cells from signaling to each other, inhibiting the growth of cancerous cells.
+The composition of the propolis varies by the location of the hive and the access to what flowers and trees they have access to, so it does make it difficult for researchers to definitively conclude the medical benefits.
 However, they have identified over 300 anti-oxidizing compounds in the form of flavonoids, particularly Pinocembrin that acts as an anti-inflammatory and is helpful in wound healing.
 Propolis can be found in topical ointments, or it can be taken orally in capsule or liquid form.
 While these studies are inconclusive at this time, it is exciting to see what nature and our friends, the honeybee, may be able to offer in terms of healing, reducing the need for chemical treatments!
 Yet another reason we need to make sure these very important insects do not become extinct.
 Yaaasss Queen BEE!